UnitexGramLab/unitexgramlab-org/pages/02.blog/01.featured/how-to-contribute/post.md

 # Support

 Support questions can be posted in the [community support forum](http://forum.unitexgramlab.org?target=_blank).
+You are welcome to ask to join at any time by following [this link](https://unitexgramlab.typeform.com/to/nLE4sb).
 Please feel free to submit any suggestions or requests for new features too.
 Some general advice about asking technical support questions can be found [here](http://www.catb.org/esr/faqs/smart-questions.html?target=_blank).

 # Reporting Bugs